 All employees will go through training on COVID-19 safety and sanitation protocols.
-More comprehensive training will be conducted for our teams with frequent guest contact including Housekeeping, Food & Beverage, Public Area Departments, Front Office Areas and Security.
+More comprehensive training will be conducted for our teams with frequent guest contact including housekeeping, restaurants, front desk, front drive, concierge desk, and security.

 Employees and guests will be advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them.

 Hand sanitizer dispensers are placed at key employee contact areas such as the employee entrance and service elevator landings.
 Each department has hand sanitizer available for staff use.

 Health and Safety signage are placed throughout the back of the house.